plippe/blog/_posts/2019-01-01-taming-cats-state.md

 >
 > *- [Alvin Alexander](https://alvinalexander.com/scala/fp-book/what-is-functional-programming)*

-This is often described in relations to inputs, outputs, mutability, and outside world.
+This is often described in relation to inputs, outputs, mutability, and the outside world.
 In short, a pure function’s output should only depend on its input.
-Furthermore, the function shouldn’t affect, or be affected by the outside world.
+Furthermore, the function shouldn’t affect or be affected by the outside world.

 ```scala
 def sum(a: Int, b: Int): Int = a + b